Ubiquitous Synergy Seeker

 The band's sound is a mixture of drum and bass beats, grunge-like guitar riffs, and 2-step rhythms.
 "We like to call what we do the campfire after-party", Ash Buchholz has said; "It's like you're at Nirvana Unplugged but there's a drum and bass party and glow sticks all around you."
 The duo announced their split in 2021 and performed their final show on June 11, 2022.
+They reunited in 2025.

 History

 Formation and first release: 2004–2008

 USS hails from the Greater Toronto Area, Buchholz being from the city of Markham and Parsons from the adjacent town of Stouffville.
 They met in 2004 while stocking the beer fridge and discussing music when they worked at a golf course.
 The pair hit it off instantly.
 A few months later, Buchholz's sister was looking for someone to DJ at her upcoming wedding and Parsons was suggested for the job.
 According to Buchholz, "It was love at first scratch", and he later moved into Parsons' parents' basement to begin experimenting musically.

 The band's name came about when Buchholz sketched out a map of exactly who he wanted to be in life.
 At the top, he wrote, "Ubiquitous Synergy Seeker".
 Although this title was to become the band's moniker, the duo says that the name is for everyone: "It's singular — it's the title of a characteristic, not the title of two guys", Buchholz said.

 By July 2008, the two began to perform live, and they released their first independent EP, Welding the C:/ (pronounced "Welding the C Drive") later that same month.
 The band then parted ways to pursue different avenues; Parsons travelled to Alberta to work on an oil pipeline and Buchholz went to the US on a pilgrimage.
 A friend of Parsons' later called him to say that Toronto radio station 102.1 The Edge had begun playing their first single, "Hollowpoint Sniper Hyperbole".
 The duo then returned to Toronto to shoot a video for the song, which was later added to the MuchMusic channel.